+If a taxpayer is classified as a non-resident this section will display as: "Business, Trade and a) Professional Income from RSA source (Including crypto asset(s)) other than Rental Income from the Letting of Fixed Property(ies) located in RSA already declared in this return For Non-Resident" (applicable from the 2025 YOA onwards).
-The information required in this section refers to the activities in respect of local business, trade and/or profession carried on by a taxpayer for his/her own account and not as an employee.

-- However, if a taxpayer received an IRP5/IT3(a) Employee Tax Certificate for services rendered by means of trading activities undertaken such income will be part of the information in the IRP5/IT3(a) section of the return. - This amount must also be completed in the field 'Income reflected on an IRP5/IT3(a) regarded to be trade income' in the 'Local Business, Trade and Professional Income' section of the return

-A complete set of financial information must be prepared in respect of each local business, trade or profession carried on by the taxpayer where such income is not considered as a single trade with reference to section 20A of the Income Tax Act.

-The return makes provision for a maximum of eight activities to be declared.
+- b) The information required in this section refers to the activities in respect of local business, trade and/or profession carried on by a taxpayer for his/her own account and not as an employee. - However, if a taxpayer received an IRP5/IT3(a) Employee Tax Certificate for services rendered by means of trading activities undertaken, such income will be part of the information in the IRP5/IT3(a) section of the return. - This amount must also be completed in the field 'Income reflected on an IRP5/IT3(a) regarded to be trade income' in the 'Local Business, Trade and Professional Income' section of the return - c) A complete set of financial information must be prepared in respect of each local business, trade or profession carried on by the taxpayer where such income is not considered as a single trade with reference to section 20A of the Income Tax Act. - d) The return makes provision for a maximum of eight activities to be declared.
 If there are more than 8 activities to declare, similar trades must be added together.
 Example: if a taxpayer has nine rental properties to declare, either add two properties that result in profits or two that result in losses.
-Please do not add one property that results in a loss with one that results in a profit.

-Expenditure incurred by independent contractors can be claimed in this section of the return.
-The amount reflected next to code 3616 on the IRP5/IT3(a) certificate received must be inserted in the field 'Income Reflected on an IRP5/IT3(a) regarded to be Trading Income'.

-For the 2015 year of assessment and prior years, rental income must be declared in the 'Income Other than Turnover' field in this section of the return.

-From the 2017 year of assessment any amounts received, accrued or deemed to have been received/accrued as a beneficiary of a trust must be excluded from this section and declared separately in the Trust section of the return.

-If you complete the Local Business, Trade and Profession section, you are must also complete the Statement of Assets and Liabilities for each business activity.
+Please do not add one property that results in a loss with one that results in a profit. - e) Expenditure incurred by independent contractors can be claimed in this section of the return.
+The amount reflected next to code 3616 on the IRP5/IT3(a) certificate received must be inserted in the field 'Income Reflected on an IRP5/IT3(a) regarded to be Trading Income'. - f) For the 2015 year of assessment and prior years, rental income must be declared in the 'Income Other than Turnover' field in this section of the return. - g) From the 2017 year of assessment any amounts received, accrued or deemed to have been received/accrued as a beneficiary of a trust must be excluded from this section and declared separately in the Trust section of the return. - h) If you complete the Local Business, Trade and Profession section, you are must also complete the Statement of Assets and Liabilities for each business activity.

-5.6.1 BUSINESS/TRADE NAME
+6.6.1 BUSINESS/TRADE NAME

-Insert the name of each local business, trade, or profession.
-If the local business, trade, or profession was declared in a previous year of assessment, insert the same name that you completed in the previous year.

-From the 2023 YOA, this field will be pre-populated based on information available as per SARS records.
-You can edit this field if applicable.
+- a) 'Name of Business / Trade' - Insert the name of each local business, trade, or profession.
+If the local business, trade, or profession was declared in a previous year of assessment, insert the same name that you completed in the previous year. - From the 2023 YOA, this field (and the related question on the form wizard) will be pre-populated and locked based on information available for the taxpayer as per SARS records. - c) 'Correct Description (If Name of Business/Trade is incorrect)' - Applicable from the 2024 YOA - Use this field to capture the correct business/trade name if the information prepopulated in the above field is not correct.

-5.6.2 UNIQUE IDENTIFIER
+6.6.2 UNIQUE IDENTIFIER